andreortiz82/ao/src/pages/shorts/music1.md

 heroImage: "/art/music.png"
 ---

+I discovered my love for music in the summer of '95.
+I was watching MTV with my dad.
+The next video, November Rain.
+I recall watching in awe as Slash crushed that solo.
+My dad must have noticed because a few moments later, as I shook off the affects of rock awesomeness, my dad was there holding a black, Cortez, electric guitar - It was beautiful.
+My first instrument.

 <iframe width="100%" height="460" src="https://www.youtube.com/embed/4OJN8CB7d1A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-During one of my summer visits with my Dad, I would spend hours watching MTV as I did every year.
-One particular day, I was engrossed in a Guns & Roses music video, admiring Slash's incredible solo in the November Rain video.
-As he exited the church and began playing, I was in awe and inspired to be just as cool.
-I turned to my Dad and exclaimed, "that's amazing!"
-I don't recall his response, but he got up, walked to the closet, and revealed a stunning black Cortez guitar.
-It was the most rad and impressive instrument I had ever seen.
-That summer, I discovered a newfound passion for music that would follow me, sometimes breaking me, for years to come.
-I'm not currenty in a band and don't sell music but I enjoy what the time I'm able to give to it.
 If you're interested in more of my musical experiements, you can checkout more [here](https://www.youtube.com/@aomusicmore5647).